 If the glass has white ash build up it is normal and the glass should be cleaned.
 If it is a black soot build up airflow through the unit may be restricted.
-The most often cause is overdue maintenance and cleaning; see Maintaining and Servicing section on page 18 and/or make adjustments to the feed rate adjustment control (reference Feed Rate Adjustment Instructions on page 11).
+The most often cause is overdue maintenance and cleaning.
+See Maintaining and Servicing on page 18 and/or make adjustments to the trim control.